Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Thomas Hofmann, Bernhard Schölkopf, and Aurelien Lucchi for their useful comments and suggestions.
+We would like to thank Thomas Hofmann, Bernhard Sch\"olkopf, and Aurelien Lucchi for their useful comments and suggestions.
 We are also grateful to the members of the DALab for their support.
 Sidak Pal Singh would like to acknowledge the financial support from Max Planck ETH Center for Learning Systems.